Brugge Belgium is beautiful

-Mind you it was really hard to get a good picture as the man in front kept putting his arm up and his journalistic sized camera every time we wanted to take a photograph.
-So we ended up poor cousins in the photograph department, but we still snuck in a few good ones.
+Mind you it was really hard to get a good picture as the man in front kept putting his arm up and his journalistic sized camera every time we wanted to take a picture.
+So we ended up poor cousins in the photography department, but we still snuck in a few good ones.

-We learnt that gargoyles were added to the medieval buildings in their faith to ward off evil spirits.
-Saints, statues and more decorate walls, windows and arches.
-To me this little city should be as famous as Venice.
+We learned that gargoyles were added to the medieval buildings in their faith to ward off evil spirits.
+Saints, statues and more decorate walls, windows, and arches.
+To me, this little city should be as famous as Venice.

 At the end of the boat ride, we stopped to enjoy the pretty geranium flower boxes and the warmth of the sun.

 Next stop was to see some Belgium lace.